A UNESCO World Heritage site bubbling with deep spirituality and natural hot springs

-These springs are an integral part of the Kumano Kodo Pilgrimage Route , as the gushing spring waters were used by pilgrims to purify their bodies before worshipping at the grand shrine.
-The most famous of the baths, Tsuboyu, is a designated World Heritage site that you can enjoy privately (or with one other person) for up to 30 minutes.
+These springs are an integral part of the Kumano Kodo , as the gushing spring waters were used by pilgrims to purify their bodies before worshipping at the grand shrine.
+The most famous of the baths, Tsuboyu, is a designated World Heritage site that you can enjoy alone or in a small group for up to 30 minutes.
 The bath is richly storied and even featured in a kabuki play.

 Dig your own onsen

-Located along the same bus route as Yunomine and the grand shrine, Kawayu Onsen has been blessed with a rare gift: the river that separates the cluster of inns and steep mountain slopes forms its own long, winding hot spring as geothermal water bubbles up to the surface.
+Located along the same bus route as Yunomine and Kumano Hongu Taisha Shrine, Kawayu Onsen has been blessed with a rare gift: the river that separates the cluster of inns and steep mountain slopes forms its own long, winding hot spring as geothermal water bubbles up to the surface.

-In the winter, the river transforms into one enormous bath where hundreds can crowd into the warm waters.
-Out of season, a little work with a shovel by the banks will reward you with your own private outdoor bath.
+In the winter, the river transforms into one enormous bath where many people can crowd into the warm waters.
+From spring through fall, a little work with a shovel by the banks will reward you with your own private outdoor bath.

 Following the sacred steps

-The ancient pilgrimage route that snakes its way through the rugged terrain of the Kii mountain range is one of only two pilgrimage routes listed by UNESCO as World Heritage sites-the other being The Way of St. James in Spain.
+The ancient pilgrimage route that snakes its way through the rugged terrain of the Kii mountain range is one of only two pilgrimage routes listed by UNESCO as World Heritage sites-the other being the Routes of Santiago de Compostela in Spain and France.